mmichlin66/mmichlin66.github.io/mimcss/guide/mimcss-guide-defining-styles.md

 }
 ```

-The special property `"+"` of the `ExtendedStyleset` type allows specifying one or more style rules whose styles will be re-used.
+The special property `"+"` of the `CombinedStyleset` type allows specifying one or more style rules whose styles will be re-used.
 The `"sidebar"`class extends the `"vbox"` class, while the `"rightbar"` class extends two classes: `"sidebar"` and `"standout"`.
 Note how we reuse the previously defined classes by referring to them via the property names (e.g. `this.vbox`).
 These are not just strings, but strongly types objects, which prevents misspelling errors.

 The above code is equivalent to the following CSS (except that actual names would be auto-generated by Mimcss):